Tokyo DisneySea

 BEAT THE CROWDS

 Tokyo Disney Resort is notorious for its huge crowds.
-Both parks attract approximately 15 million visitors per year, so the parks are almost never quiet.
-If you’re planning a trip, common sense dictates that you avoid the parks in weekends and (if possible) during Japanese school holidays.
-Use those Saturdays and Sundays to head to the city centre of Tokyo or visit some shrines, but please stay away from the Disney parks.
+The resort attracts more than 20 million visitors annually, so the parks are almost never quiet.
+If you’re planning a trip, common sense dictates that you avoid the parks during weekends and Japanese school holidays.
+Use those Saturdays and Sundays to head to the city centre of Tokyo and visit some shrines, but please stay away from the Disney parks.
 Queues of up to 120 minutes even occur on weekdays, so I wouldn’t want to imagine the madness during weekends.
-Also, I strongly recommend arriving at the park gates at least 30 minutes prior to opening time.
+Also, I strongly recommend arriving at the park gates at least an hour prior to the scheduled opening time.
 Unlike the American Disney parks, Tokyo DisneySea gets crowded very early.
-If the park opens at 8 AM, most of the big attractions will have long queues around 9 o’clock.
-Sleeping in may cause a huge disadvantage, as the best FastPasses will already be gone.
+If the park opens at 9 AM, most of the big attractions will have long queues around 9.30 AM.
+By the way: we noticed that the gates often open a little earlier than planned, but this is obviously not guaranteed.

 WORTH A VISIT?